On the estimation of extreme directional multivariate quantiles: Directional multivariate quantiles

 \section{Directional multivariate quantiles}

 This section introduces the preliminary definitions and notation necessary to understand the contributions of the paper.
-The directional multivariate setting that we use in this paper is based on the work developed in \cite{laniadoIME}.
-Firstly, we recall here the notion of oriented orthant. \begin{Definition}[Oriented orthant] An oriented orthant in $\mathbb{R}^{d}$ with vertex $\mathbf{x}$ in direction $\mathbf{u}$ is defined by,
+Our directional multivariate setting is based on the work developed in \cite{laniadoIME}.
+Firstly, we recall the notion of oriented orthant. \begin{Definition}[Oriented orthant] An oriented orthant in $\mathbb{R}^{d}$ with vertex $\mathbf{x}$ in direction $\mathbf{u}$ is defined by,